jmikedupont2/formal.land/blog/2024-01-29-formal-verification-for-aleph-zero.md

 }
 ```

-by reasoning on two cases:
+we reason on two cases (reasoning by disjunction):

 - `a > b` where&nbsp;`a` is the maximum,
-- `a <= b` where&nbsp;`b` is the maximum.
+- `a <= b` where&nbsp;`b` is the maximum,

 with the values of&nbsp;`a` and&nbsp;`b` being irrelevant (symbolic).
+In both cases, we can conclude that&nbsp;`get_max` returns the maximum.

-This is in contrast with testing, where we would need to execute the program with all possible instances of&nbsp;`a` and&nbsp;`b` to check that the program is correct.
-This is infeasible in this case as the type&nbsp;`u128` is too large to be tested exhaustively.
+This is in contrast with testing, where we need to execute the program with all possible instances of&nbsp;`a` and&nbsp;`b` to check that the program is correct with 100% certainty.
+This is infeasible in this case as the type&nbsp;`u128` is too large to be tested exhaustively: there are&nbsp;`2^256` possible values for&nbsp;`a` and&nbsp;`b`, meaning `115792089237316195423570985008687907853269984665640564039457584007913129639936` possible values!

-A program is shown correct with respect to a _formal specification_, which is a mathematical description of the expected behavior of the program expressed in a formal language.
+A program is shown correct with respect to an expected behavior, called a _formal specification_.
+This is expressed in a mathematical language to be non-ambiguous.
 For example, we can specify the behavior of the previous program as:

 ```
 FORALL (a b : u128),